featherbear/UNSW-COMP3222/README.md

 ## Container Security

-> HHAHAHAHAH DOCKER PRIVILEGE GO BRRRRRRR
+> HHAHAHAHAH DOCKER PRIVILEGES GO BRRRRRRR

 To exchange security for convenience (i.e. Docker access to USB Devices), the scripts set the `--privileged` flag when running the container.